marticliment/UniGetUI/.github/ISSUE_TEMPLATE/report-related-to-the-scoop-package-manager.md

 ---
-name: Report related to the Winget Package Manager
+name: Report related to the Scoop Package Manager
 about: Create a report to let me know what is happening
-title: "[WINGET] (Enter your description here)"
+title: "[SCOOP] (Enter your description here)"
-labels: chocolatey,triage
+labels: scoop
-assignees: 'marticliment'
+assignees: marticliment

 ---